cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 Trade-offs analysis is useful for pollution problems too.
 [Kirstin Oleson and her lab](http://olesonlab.org/) are applying trade-offs analysis to ridge to reef management.
 They are finding that focussing restoration efforts in just a few areas in catchments can be a very cheap way to reduce sedimentation on reefs.

-### Challenges for coral reef sciences - gender and racial biases
+### Challenges for coral reef sciences - gender and racial representation

 **Developments in social science, the study of management and communication give me hope for the future of reefs.** However, some ongoing trends in the **culture of reef science give me cause for concern**.